Stefan8609/skbtools/README.md

 The `examples` and `GeigerMethod` directories contain scripts and notebooks used during development.
 They illustrate typical workflows for processing GPS data and analysing transducer positions.
+See the [GeigerMethod README](src/GeigerMethod/README.md) for an overview of these helper modules.

 ## Usage